hzsolt21/hzsolt21.github.io/_drafts/wifimachine.markdown

 done
 ```

 The tests consist of an idle and a password cracking test.
 I created a hash from a password which is not in rockyou.txt, and run john to crack it.
-Not the best stress test, but this machine will not do more performance hungry job then this.
+Not the best stress test, but this machine will not do more performance hungry job than this.
 Creating the hash and running john with logger:

 ```
 echo -n ASDGqw324qarfhaqzhaewrgf | sha1sum > hash
 john hash --wordlist rockyou.txt & logger.sh &
 ```

 Let's run logging in Idle on air first.
-No cooling just left it in the room.
+No cooling just left it open in the room.
 Nothing really interesting happened.
 The temperature stopped at 53C°.
 Not too bad.
 Let's make it interesting.
 Running john will bring the temperature up.. but not too much.

 ![Air Temps](/img/wifiMachine/air.PNG)

-This is good.
-But what if you put this in a backpack.
+This is good maybe fine.
+But what if you put this in a backpack it burns up.
 I grabbed my backpack, put the orange pi and let's run it.
 Idle was not too interesting.
 Stopped at 65C°.
-Let's run John and see the result.
+Let's run John and see the results.

 ![Backpack Temps](/img/wifiMachine/backpack.PNG)

 Here is the problem.
 I had to stop the experiment.
 80C° started to get hot.
 I was afraid that something will catch fire.
 The backpack is a non-fireproof backpack.
 Something must be done with this.
 There are a number of ways to deal with the heat problem.
 I could cut holes, put in fans.
 I want something more portable, more crazy.
-I saw those PCs where they put the hole machine in mineral oil.
+I saw those PCs where they put the whole machine in mineral oil.
 It works really well because the oil is non conductive, non corrosive.
 The  whole computer becomes a mini submarine.
-My plane is a little bit different.
+My plan is a little bit different.
 I got a little food container which can take heat up to 110C°.
 Mineral oil is not something that is instantly available.
 So I grabbed some synthetic motor oil.
 It should be non conductive and non corrosive as well.
 I don't know what it can do in the long run, but I was sure that it will work.
-Let's make some test first.
+Let's make some tests first.
 I did not want to put the Orange pi directly into the liquid.
-I made a simple circuit with an arduino nano All it does is to turn a led light on and off.
+I made a simple circuit with an arduino nano.
+All it does is to turn a led light on and off.
 I soldered them with a resistance and the test could begin.

 ```
 int led_pin=12;